Ashillqa/QACinema/README.md

 #### Home Page
 The QA Cinemas site home page:
-* is Generally attractive.
+* is generally attractive.
-* is The default for the entire site.
+* is the default for the entire site.
 * allows users to navigate to other areas of the site
-* is A good first impression and allows users to access the resources they require.
+* is a good first impression and allows users to access the resources they require.

 #### Listings Gallery
 The listings gallery page: